nextgis/docs_ngweb/source/admin_tasks.rst

    'White label' module in control panel

-Company logo on Web map
+Company logo on Web Map
 ~~~~~~~~~~~~~~~~~~~~~~~

 In Control Panel, you can upload your logo in PNG format (see in:numref:`logo_whitelabel_en`) to display in the lower right corner of the map.